 - A properly sized culvert must have the capacity to accommodate a 1 in 100-year runoff event.
 This does not mean it will occur only once in every 100 years.
-It means that there is a one percent probability of such an event occurring in any given year. - All instream (i.e. below the bankfull width of a watercourse, whether wetted or not) work must be carried out in isolation of the stream flow. - Open-bottom culverts must have a minimum span of 1.2 metre (4 ft). - The maximum length permitted for all types of new culvert installations is 25 metres (82 ft).
-Note: The realignment of a stream beyond the upstream and downstream control riffles (see Section 7.4 Fish Passage) is not permitted under the Watercourse Alteration Certification Program.
-In addition, the control riffles must not be altered in any way.
-If this criterion cannot be met, an application for a standard watercourse and wetland alteration permit must be made using the online application program.
+It means that there is a one percent probability of such an event occurring in any given year. - All instream (i.e. below the bankfull width of a watercourse, whether wetted or not) work must be carried out in isolation of the stream flow.

+Note: Although a certified installer may carry out the installation of culverts (provided a Watercourse and Wetland Alteration (WAWA) permit has been obtained for the work), under the Watercourse Alteration Certification Program, the submission for the WAWA permit for watercourse crossings requiring designs and drainage area calculations can only be submitted by a certified designer.

-8.2 OPEN-BOTTOM CULVERT SIZING
+7.2 OPEN-BOTTOM CULVERT SIZING